 Friends of the Edisto: Mission Statement

-Guiding Principles:
+Guiding Principles

 Conservation

 The health, stability, and beauty of natural systems are essential to human well-being.
-Wise and responsible human activities will identify and protect sensitive natural and cultural resources and will use management and development techniques designed to protect and enhance the soil, water, air, and wildlife habitat.
+Wise and responsible human activities will identify and protect sensitive natural and cultural resources and use management and development techniques to protect and enhance the soil, water, air, and wildlife habitat.

 Sustainable Economic Development

-A robust and sustainable local economy provides an improved standard of living and quality of life for current and future residents of the Edisto River Basin and will foster conservation and responsible use of the natural and cultural resources in the basin.
+A robust and sustainable local economy provides an improved standard of living and quality of life for current and future residents of the Edisto River Basin residents and will foster conservation and responsible use of the natural and cultural resources in the basin.

 Local Decision Making